mmismail109/mmismail109/README.md

 - 🌱 I’m currently learning serverless
 - 👯 I’m looking to collaborate on service mesh
 - 😄 Pronouns: Mo
-- ⚡ Fun fact: I have a Rhotacism 😄 which is the inability to pronounce or difficulty in pronouncing r sounds.
+- ⚡ Fun fact: I have a Rhotacism 😄 which is the inability to pronounce or difficulty in pronouncing "R" sounds.

 <br />